wesleytian/blog/content/2019/whitney.md

 <img src="/whitney/map_route.png" alt=""
 title="" class="center_norm_rounded"/>

+Once upon a time, my lack of preparedness put me through bouts of suffering on Mount Fuji, so this time around I made sure to be extra cautious.

-On August 6th, 2019, Douglas Qian, Newton Xie, Noriyuki Kojimano and I set out from Mountain View, CA to climb Mount Whitney, the tallest mountain in the contiguous United States.
+On August 6th, 2019, Douglas Qian, Newton Xie, Noriyuki Kojimano and I set out from Mountain View, CA to tackle the tallest mountain in the contiguous United States, Mount Whitney.

 #### Day 2: Acclimatization at Lone Pine Lake